cttttt/what-is-docker-compose/README.md

 _TODO: Insert diagram here._

-## 1.simple.apps
+## 1 `simple.apps`

-> Chris: Change branches to "simple.apps"
+> _Chris: Change branches to "simple.apps"_

 - Let's have a look at these three simple apps:
-  - An app that produces data.
+  - An app that produces data `/api/tweet`.
-  - An app that consumes that data and renders it as a beautiful (time permitting) webpage.
+  - An app that consumes that data and renders it as a beautiful (time permitting) webpage: `/tweet`.
-  - An app
+  - An app that consumes that data and renders it as plain text `/tweet/txt`.